Weatherford, Texas: Arts and culture

 Weatherford is within the Bible Belt.

 The Weatherford area is a large peach producer, and was named "Peach Capital of Texas" by the Texas Legislature.
 The peach is celebrated each year at the Parker County Peach Festival, which is Weatherford's largest event and one of the best-attended festivals in Texas.

 Weatherford has been described as the "cutting horse capital of the world".

 The headquarters of the National Snaffle Bit Association, an equestrian organization, is located in Weatherford.

 Historic buildings

 Several homes of the Queen Anne and Victorian styles were built at the turn of the 20th century; some are open for tours, arranged by the Parker County Heritage Society.
 The Parker County Courthouse is of the Second Empire style.

-Government

-Phil King represents Weatherford in the Texas House of Representatives.

 Education

 Weatherford is served by the Weatherford Independent School District.

 Weatherford College is a 150-year-old community college, with more than 35 study areas and 19 professional/technical programs.
 The college was originally built by Masons and was one of the first in Texas.